xiuqiho/workflowtest/README.md

 # Push changes into corresponding feature branch on GitHub repo
 git push
 ```
-3. Perform Procedure (III) for merging hotfixed feature branch into dev
+3. Perform procedure (III) for merging hotfixed feature branch into dev
 4. Close the corresponding [HOTFIX] issue

+### VI.
+Approving a Pull Request
+1. Open the PR where you have been assigned as a Reviewer
+2. Select the `Add your review` button
+3. After reviewing the changes, select the `Review changes` button
+4. Input a review **_comment_** in the popup window
+5. Select the `Approve` radio button
+6. Select the `Submit review` button

 ---
 ## User Acceptance Test